kmaterna/elastic_stresses_py/README.md

 * Produces output tables of stresses and displacements.

 ### Future work:
-* Generate a valid but empty config file and/or input file
 * Read in full moment tensor (not just double couple focal mechanisms)
 * Make output vector plots (gps obs vs. model etc.) to pygmt
 * Read .inr files (like Coulomb)